kitproj/kit/README.md

 This is a tool to enable local development of containerized applications.

 - It allows you to specify a set of **tasks** that run in **containers** or as **host processes**.
-- You can specify **liveness probes** your tasks to see if they've gone wrong, they're automatically restarting them if they go wrong.
+- You can specify **liveness probes** for your tasks to see if they've working, they're automatically restarting them when they go wrong.
-- You can specify **readiness probes** your tasks to see if they've ready to be used.
+- You can specify **readiness probes** for your tasks to see if they're ready.
-- You can specify **dependencies** between tasks, so that upstream tasks are successful or ready before downstream tasks are started.
+- You can specify **dependencies** between tasks, so that upstream one tasks become successful or ready downstream tasks are automatically started.
-- Task run concurrently and their status is **muxed into a single terminal window** (so you're not overwhelmed by output).
+- Tasks run concurrently and their status is **muxed into a single terminal window** so you're not overwhelmed by pages of terminal output.
 - You can specify **watches on your source code changes**, tasks are automatically re-run, and your app restarts.
 - When you're done, **ctrl+c** to and they're all cleanly stopped.
 - **Logs are captured** so you can look at them anytime.